yoda-pa/yoda/README.md

 #### chat

-This package contains a chatbot too!
-The `chat` command can be used to chat with it
+Use the `chat` command to talk to the inbuilt chatbot for this project.

 ![](https://raw.githubusercontent.com/yoda-pa/yoda/master/screencasts/chat.gif)